BMW i8 - The bargain-buy "supercar" I wasn't expecting to own.

 usual pre-1985 cars I was expecting to see, up popped the i8.
 Not only that, but prices had now fallen into "Hmmmm, I could justify spending that" territory.

-After looking at various examples and really liking the driving experience I ended up buying one locally from a small car sales dealer with a very good reputation
+After looking at various examples and absolutely loving the driving experience I actually ended up buying one locally from a small car sales dealer with a very good reputation

 (a justified reputation based on the subsequent service he has given us).
 The car we chose had the colour combinations I prefer and the right balance of history, age,